Medical Billing and Coding Academy

 - Access to job opportunities and employers

-Our course does meet the educational requirements for the Certified Professional Coder (CPC) exam, but students will need to obtain or have two years of work experience.
+Our course does meets the educational requirements for the Certified Professional Coder (CPC) exam.

 The certification exam is included in the cost of the course.